manojborugadda/OOPS_Concepts_Java/src/main/java/org/example/Polymorphism/notes.md

     public static void main(String[] args) {
         Shape s1 = new Circle();
         Shape s2 = new Square();

-        s1.draw(); // Output: Drawing a circle
+        //Here, the method call draw() is resolved at runtime, depending on the actual object (Circle or Square), not the reference type (Shape). s1.draw(); // Output: Drawing a circle
         s2.draw(); // Output: Drawing a square
     }